 Performance: Who offers the fastest load times?

-Of course, one of the next things which are critical to your website is how it performs when users are accessing it (particularly under load).
+One of the next things which are critical to your website is how it performs when users are accessing it (particularly under load).
 Websites should load with lightning fast speeds.

 When a website takes more than 3 seconds to load, you will start losing visitors.